-Myth Seven: The translation company you use knows the names of the people doing your translations.
+Myth Seven: The translation company you use knows who is doing your translations.

 Myth Eight: Chinese language is similar to Japanese, so there is no problem with—and there is even an advantage to—sending Japanese documents to China to be translated.

-Having a human translate between two languages that are both foreign to the translator is perhaps only very slightly better than using a machine translation system, which has no human language as native and actually understands nothing beyond use of an algorithm designed to mimic translation as done by humans, and those systems are not even good enough at that task.
+Having a human translate between two languages that are both foreign to the translator is perhaps only marginally better than using a machine translation system, which has no human language as native and actually understands nothing beyond use of an algorithm designed to mimic translation as done by humans, and those MT systems are not yet good enough at that task to eliminate human translators.